 What is Dash?

 Dash is a cryptocurrency that was previously known as Darkcoin or XCoin.
-It has certain characteristics that resemble bitcoin to a certain extent, together with some features that somehow solve some of the problems that bitcoin faces right now.
+It has certain characteristics that resemble Bitcoin to a certain extent, together with some features that somehow solve some of the problems that bitcoin faces right now.
 As such, Dash has a set maximum coin supply, just as bitcoin does, but its deflationary mechanisms are fundamentally different.
-Dash is also more anonymous and fungible than bitcoin.
-Its transactions are also faster than those on the bitcoin network currently.
+It is also more anonymous and fungible than Bitcoin.
+Its transactions are also faster than those on the Bitcoin network currently.

 Unique Dash Features

 This is all due to some governance characteristics that Dash enjoys.
 In essence, the cryptocurrency works more like a Decentralized Autonomous Organization in terms of its governance, instead of working through consensus systems that include a large number of stakeholders – which inevitably causes governance problems.

 There are other unique Dash features that play a role in how the cryptocurrency works.
 Here are some of those features:

 - Production will cease in the year 2150.

 - The amount Dash produced will be reduced by 7% per year until it reaches virtually 0 in 2150.

 - A 2-tier system of miners and master nodes are responsible for securing the network.